 First, we must take this verse in the context of the chapter.
-Jesus is teaching His disciples, and like any good teacher, He begins with a truth statement that is hard to understand in order to get His students thinking.
-Then, He clarifies the difficult truth statement with a metaphor.
-The truth statement is the confusing verse 26, “If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters—yes, even his own life—he cannot be my disciple."
-So, if we don’t hate our family and our own lives, we can’t be His disciple.
-But does He mean we are to have real hatred for our parents?
+Jesus is teaching His disciples, and, like any good teacher, He gets His students thinking.
+In this case, He begins with a truth statement that is hard to understand.
+Then He clarifies it with a metaphor.
+The truth statement is Luke 14:26, “If anyone comes to me and does not hate father and mother, wife and children, brothers and sisters—yes, even their own life—such a person cannot be my disciple.”
+It seems that, if we don’t hate our family, we can’t be Jesus’ disciple.
+Or is there more to this issue?

 Following the statement that we must “hate” our father and mother, Jesus relates a metaphor about a man who builds a house without first counting the cost (Luke 14:28–30).
 The man finds that he cannot follow through with what he set out to do.
 He leaves the house unfinished because he cannot pay what is required.
 Jesus’ illustration helps explain His difficult statement about hating our mother and father—namely, we must count the cost of being a disciple.
 There is a cost, and that is the point of the passage.

 In order to be a disciple, we must be willing to give up everything for Jesus.
 Following Jesus requires commitment and faithfulness, even if our parents choose not to follow the Lord.
 If and when we are faced with the painful choice of loyalty to family versus loyalty to Jesus, we must choose Jesus.
 Even if our family members disown us—or worse—for being Christians, we must follow Christ.
 It is in this sense that we are “hating” our family.
 Jesus’ command to “hate father and mother” requires us to prioritize our relationship with Jesus over our relationship with parents, siblings, and other family members.